ubco-W2022T1-cosc301/project-group37/final_report_group37.md

 # Introduction:
-As part of our analysis for COSC 301 project, we will be looking at stock data from some of teh top US compnies listed in NYSE from 2010-2016.
-The values from these stocks will then be used to draw conclusions about stock performance and predict future behaviors.
+As part of our analysis for COSC 301 project, we decided to explore stock data from some of the top US companies listed in NYSE from 2010-2016.
+The various stock indicators pertaining to these stocks were used to draw conclusions about stock performance.
+We have also chosen to delve into the effects of stock splits on trading volume and how market volatility effects trading volume during a stock split.
 We will be discussing various aspects of a companies assets and reports as part of our analysis as well.

 # Exploratory Data Analysis:
 We have made some major discoveries as part of our EDA including but not limited to the scope of our dataset.
 With 495 companies listed in the dataset, we had 7 major columns to analyze namely - date, open, close, high, low, volume and symbol.
-These values signified various atributes of a stock as shown below -
+These values signified various attributes of a stock as shown below -
 [Unique Companies](./images/unique_symbols.png)

-Each company has different aspects as shown here, which indicate at different attributes and price values for the stock at certain times throughout the day.
+Each company has different aspects as shown here, which indicate different attributes and price values for the stock at certain times throughout the day.
 [Company Data](./images/company-data.png)

-# Question 1 + Results:
+# Research Question 1 & Results:
-Clearly state your research question, and include 2-3 visualizations that helped you answer your research question.
-You can create multi-panel figures, but each of your visualizations must speak directly to your research question, and any insights you were able to get from it should be clearly articulated in the figure caption/description.

-# Question 2 + Results:
 ### I will be looking to perform thorough analysis of the research data to visualize stock performances and draw conclusions from the visulaizations regarding market behavior.
 Our goal will be to minimize risk and increase returns while choosing a stock portfolio.

 The closing values for all FAAMG (Facebook, Apple, Amazon, Microsoft and Google) have been laid out at ![FAAMG Stock Value Placeholder](./images/faamg-stock-values.png)